Easy 4-Ingredient Dancing Hearts Experiment

 If you like to use experiments in unit studies or as their own lessons, then these lesson plan suggestions and ideas will help you do just that.
 These are perfect for homeschooling multiple kids and those varying in age and grade level.

 For starters, decide when you’d like to do this experiment.
 Do you want to wait until closer to Valentine’s Day, or do it the day of?
-Even if the day falls on a weekend, you can still do the experiment itself on that day.
-Let’s use a week-long unit study with this experiment as the grand finale for creating a sample lesson plan.

 Here’s what that would look like:

-- Tuesday: since these ingredients are natural, have a taste test.
+• Since these ingredients are natural, have a taste test.
 Have your kids describe what they taste (bitter, sour, etc.).
 Go over the health benefits of these substances.

-- Thursday: cook something that uses baking soda.
+• Bake a dessert that uses baking soda.

 Time to Experiment!